ArtifexSoftware/MuPDF.NET/docs/classes/PageX.rst

       After execution **(if the page is not rotated)**, :attr:`Page.rect` will equal this rectangle, but be shifted to the top-left position (0, 0) if necessary.

-   .. method:: SetArtBox(Rect rect)
+   .. method:: SetArtBox(Rect r)

+      PDF only: sets the art box for the page.

+      :arg Rect r:

-   .. method:: SetBleedBox(Rect rect)
+   .. method:: SetBleedBox(Rect r)

+      PDF only: sets the bleed box for the page.

+      :arg Rect r:

-   .. method:: SetTrimBox(Rect rect)
+   .. method:: SetTrimBox(Rect r)

-      PDF only: Set the resp. rectangle in the page object.
-For the meaning of these objects see :ref:`AdobeManual`, page 77.
-Parameter and restrictions are the same as for :meth:`Page.SetCropBox`.
+      PDF only: sets the trim box for the page.

+      :arg Rect r:

    .. attribute:: Rotation